Estimated reading time: 4 minutes

 Before I moved to Finland, I enjoyed spending my free time inside, watching movies, and reading.
 I hadn’t experienced nature to the extent that I did when I moved to Finland to study.
 Even in the big urban areas within Finland, forests, lakes, and nature are never far away.

-Soon, I spent all of my free time outside enjoying nature!
-I would take study breaks walking through the forest with my friends.
+I soon found myself spending all my free time outside, enjoying nature!
+I would take study breaks by walking through the forest with my friends.
 During summer, you would most likely find me having a picnic at the park or swimming at a lake.
 Even in winter, my friends and I would explore new walking trails.
-When you are studying in Finland, you’ll never be far from a forest, especially with 75% of Finland covered by trees!
+You’ll never be far from a forest when studying in Finland, especially with 75% of Finland covered by trees!

 2. Calling professors by their first name